What We Believe:

 Jesus Christ is our Lord and Savior and the Gospel is the power of God for the salvation of all who believe.

 The canonical Scriptures of the Old and New Testaments are the written Word of God.
-Inspired by Gods Spirit speaking through their authors, they record and announce Gods revelation centering in Jesus Christ.
-Through them
+Inspired by Gods Spirit speaking through their authors, they record and announce God's revelation centering in Jesus Christ.
+Through them Gods Spirit speaks to us to create and sustain Christian faith and fellowship for service in the world.

 The canonical Scriptures of the Old and New Testaments as the inspired Word of God and the authoritative source and norm of its proclamation, faith, and life.